trentprynn/habitapper.com/README.md

         - `EMAIL_USERNAME`
         - `EMAIL_PASSWORD`
         - `EMAIL_FROM`
-    - access key for HTTP request authorization that run CRON like actions (example: resetting user streak counts that have not been continued within 24 hours)
+    - access key for HTTP request authorization that runs CRON like actions (example: resetting user streak counts that have not been claimed)
         - `APP_KEY=local_key`
     - next auth redirect url
         - `NEXTAUTH_URL=http://localhost:3000`